-- (a) The Port Operator agrees to submit to arbitration all Disputes arising under the Access Policy. - (b) An Applicant or the Port Operator may, by notice in writing to the other (an Arbitration Notice), refer a Dispute to arbitration in accordance with this clause 7.4 at any time after: - the day following 20 Business Days from the date the mediator is appointed, or such longer period as agreed by the parties, in accordance with clause 7.3(c)(v); - (ii) the holding of mediation attended by the parties at which the Dispute was not resolved; or - (iii) the failure by a party (other than the party seeking to serve an Arbitration Notice) to attend mediation at a time previously agreed by the parties. - (c) If the Dispute referred to in the Arbitration Notice is already the subject of mediation in accordance with clause 7.3, that mediation will immediately cease. - (d) Any arbitration will be conducted in accordance with clauses 7.5 to 7.7.
+- (a) An Applicant or the Port Operator may, by notice in writing to the other (an Arbitration Notice), refer a Dispute to arbitration in accordance with this clause 7.4 at any time after: - (i) the parties not agreeing to resolve the Dispute by mediation within 10 Business Days of the date of the Dispute Notice; - (ii) the day following 20 Business Days from the date the mediator is appointed, or such longer period as agreed by the parties, in accordance with clause 7.3(c)(v); - (iii) the holding of mediation attended by the parties at which the Dispute was not resolved; or - (iv) the failure by a party (other than the party seeking to serve an Arbitration Notice) to attend mediation at a time previously agreed by the parties. - (b) The Arbitration Notice must specify: - (i) the nature of the Dispute; - (ii) the matters in respect of which the party is seeking arbitration; - (iii) the contact details of the person issuing the Dispute Notice (and, if that person is the Port Operator, the contact details of the party to whom the Dispute Notice is issued). - (c) If the Dispute referred to in the Arbitration Notice is already the subject of mediation in accordance with clause 7.3, that mediation will immediately cease. - (d) Any arbitration will be conducted in accordance with clauses 7.5 to 7.7.